mvolkmann/blog/src/web-dev-tips.md

   along with the status code and handle unsuccessful responses.
 - `headers`: This is an object whose keys are response header names and whose values are their values.
-- `body`: This is the response data which can be text (including JSON) or binary data.
+- `body`: This is the response data, which can be text (including JSON) or binary data.
   The `Content-Type` response header indicates the format of this data.